AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 /dev/xvdb1 /leejd ext4 defaults 0 0
 ```

-The following table lists other important configuration files in Linux systems.
+The following table describes other important configuration files in Linux systems.

 |Configuration file|Description|Risk of modifying the file|
 |:-----------------|:----------|:-------------------------|